zhaadayx/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

 \*\***Summarize feedback from your partners here.**\*\*
+1. The simplicity and core idea of this interactive devices is good.
+2. We should take advantage of different colors to add functions to our device.
+3. We should clarify how will the sensor of this lightening device be activated and the mechanism behind this device.

 ## Make it your own